 To fry mashed potatoes on the stovetop, follow these steps:

-- Light the stove to medium and set a non-stick pan over the flame
+- Set the stove to medium heat and set a non-stick pan (like this one) over the heating element.

-- Pour in enough frying oil (use an oil with a high smoke point) to cover the bottom of the pan
+- Pour in enough frying oil (use oil with a high smoke point) to cover the bottom of the pan.

 - Serve hot!

 While traditional frying is usually done on a stovetop, there are many modern means of frying and heating mashed potatoes that can put a healthier spin on your food.

 Similar to our frying method, oven-baked potato cakes are a great idea if you want to include less oil.

 Add flour, seasoning, and lots of cheese to taste.
 Following that, shape your mashed potatoes into patties.

 Depending on the size of your patties, they will need to bake for 10-15 minutes.

 One way to check if they’re done is that they look golden on the outside (if they go past golden and start to look brown, they’ve baked too long and might taste burnt).